camerond/jquery-sortr/README.markdown

 ## Usage

-    $("#my_table_").sortr();
+    $("#my_table").sortr();

 ## Options

 Check the plugin.
-You can specify descending or ascending defaults for each sort type, and customize the definition of what constitutes a 'boolean' value (checkboxes along with strings of 'yes', 'no', 'true', and 'false' are detected automatically).
+You can specify descending or ascending defaults for each sort type, and customize the definition of what constitutes a 'boolean' value.
+The following are auto-detected as boolean: checkboxes, strings of 'yes', 'no', 'true', and 'false', and a column where all the values are either identical or nonexistent (i.e. a column with 'X' or '').

     $t.sortr({
       ignore: {